Mrxx99/io_scene_mk8muunt/README.md

 It is currently in the alpha stage and supports the following features:

 - Load all Areas, ClipAreas, EffectAreas and Objs, visualizing the parameters in Blender panels.
-- Allow editing of Obj configurations.
+- Allow editing of Area, ClipArea, EffectArea and Obj configurations.
-- Export (modified) Objs to a new BYAML file written from scratch.
+- Export (modified) Areas, EffectAreas and Objs to a new BYAML file written from scratch.

 ![alt tag](https://raw.githubusercontent.com/Syroot/io_scene_mk8muunt/master/doc/readme/example.png)